codebox/rate-limited-service-manager/README.md

 ## Rate Limited Web Service Library

 This library provides a simple method for managing JavaScript access to rate-limited web services.
-The library is open-source and available on GitHub.

 Many web-based services enforce usage limits, restricting how many service requests can be performed within a given period of time (for example the Google Geocoding API permits [2,500 requests per 24 hour period](https://developers.google.com/maps/documentation/geocoding/#Limits) for non-paying customers).
 By using this library to manage access to such a service, you can ensure that whatever limits have been imposed by the provider are never exceeded.